Jollywatt/jollywatt.github.io/content/posts/stokes/stokes.typ

 $
 where $Omega$ is a $k$-dimensional #link("https://en.wikipedia.org/wiki/Manifold#Manifold_with_boundary")[manifold with boundary] $partial Omega$, and $omega$ is a $(k - 1)$-form on $Omega$.

-While it may seem alien at first when expressed in full generality, you may recognise some of the many special cases of Stokes’ theorem, especially from vector calculus.
+While it may seem alien at first when expressed in full generality, you may recognise some of the many special cases of Stokes' theorem, especially from vector calculus.

 = Special cases of Stokes' theorem